 - I. Student Responsibilities Each student's responsibilities include: - Complying with all safety policies and procedures; - Maintaining awareness of the risks associated with assigned duties; - Taking all necessary and appropriate safety precautions relevant to performance of duties; - Becoming familiar with emergency procedures prior to accidental spills, overt personal exposures, fire - Reporting unsafe conditions or practices to the Instructor; - Reporting all incidents resulting in injury or exposure to hazardous agents to the Instructor.

-The following rules and procedures apply to Turtle Mountain Clinical Training Laboratory hand cream may be applied in the laboratory in the designated hand washing area.
+The following rules and procedures apply to Turtle Mountain Clinical Training Laboratory

 A. Personal